 Nuclear membrane proteins with multiple locations

-Of the nuclear membrane proteins identified in the Cell Atlas, approximately 85% (n=229) also localize to other cell compartments (Figure 6).
-32% (n=86) of all nuclear membrane protein also localize to other nuclear structures.
-The network plot shows that the most common locations shared with the nuclear membrane are nucleoplasm, cytosol and vesicles.
-Given that the nuclear membrane acts as the barrier between the nucleus and the cytoplasm, the proteins localized to the nuclear membrane and cytosol or vesicles could highlight proteins functioning in nuclear trafficking.
-Localization to both the nuclear membrane and the nucleoplasm is seen more often than expected with the current distribution of multilocalizing proteins.
-This may reflect the presence of proteins that stabilize the structure of both the nucleus and the nuclear membrane and proteins involved in nuclear transportt.
+Of the nuclear membrane proteins identified in the Cell Atlas, approximately 85% (n=236) also localize to other cellular compartments (Figure 6).
+30% (n=82) of all nuclear membrane protein only also localize to other nuclear structures.
+The network plot shows that the most common locations shared with nuclear membrane are nucleoplasm, cytosol and vesicles, with nucleoplasm and vesicles being overrepresented.
+Localization to both the nuclear membrane and the nucleoplasm could highlight proteins that localize to the nucleoplasm and are enriched at the inner surface of the nuclear membrane or nuclear lamina, perhaps depending on cell type or state.
+Localization to the nuclear membrane and vesicles could reflect the fact that the nuclear membrane is connected to the secretory pathways through its association with the ER and/or highlight proteins involved in nuclear transport.
 Examples of multilocalizing proteins within the nuclear membrane proteome can be seen in Figure 7.

 Figure 6.
 Interactive network plot of nuclear membrane proteins with multiple localizations.
 The numbers in the connecting nodes show the proteins that are localized to the nuclear membrane and to one or more additional locations.
 Only connecting nodes containing more than one protein and at least 0.5% of proteins in the nuclear membrane proteome are shown.
 The circle sizes are related to the number of proteins.
 The cyan colored nodes show combinations that are significantly overrepresented, while magenta colored nodes show combinations that are significantly underrepresented as compared to the probability of observing that combination based on the frequency of each annotation and a hypergeometric test (p?0.05).
 Note that this calculation is only done for proteins with dual localizations.
 Each node is clickable and results in a list of all proteins that are found in the connected organelles.